moxiegirl/compose/docs/README.md

     title = "Extending services in Compose"
-    description = "How to use Docker Compose's extends keyword to share configuration between files and projects" keywords = ["fig, composition, compose, docker, orchestration, documentation, docs"] [menu.main]
+    description = "How to use Docker Compose's extends keyword to share configuration between files and projects" keywords = ["fig, composition, compose, docker, orchestration, documentation, docs"] [menu.compose]
-    parent="smn_workw_compose"

     weight=2
     +++

-The `[menu.main]` section refers to navigation defined [in the main Docker menu](https://github.com/docker/docs-base/blob/hugo/config.toml).
+The `[menu.compose]` section refers to navigation defined [in the main Docker menu](https://github.com/docker/docs-base/blob/hugo/config.toml).
 This metadata says *add a menu item called* Extending services in Compose *to the menu with the* `smn_workdw_compose` *identifier*.
 If you locate the menu in the configuration, you'll find *Create multi-container applications* is the menu title.

 You can move an article in the tree by specifying a new parent.
 You can shift the location of the item by changing its weight.
 Higher numbers are heavier and shift the item to the bottom of menu.
 Low or no numbers shift it up.